Blue Sky Scriptwriting Contest

 - The Things We Harvest (pilot episode) by Nathan Patton

-After receiving close to 100 entries, the submitted scripts passed through two rounds of judging.
+The submitted scripts passed through two rounds of judging.
 Entries were first reviewed by television writer/producers for the quality of writing that met all the criteria, reflecting themes of racial equity, climate change mitigation or adaptation, advancements toward peace, and incorporating the beneficial use of artificial intelligence (A.I.).
 The second round of evaluations were scored by experts on these topics.
 The Blue Sky competition called for pilot scripts set in a future world that we aspire to live in; one that is peaceful, environmentally sustainable and depicts a fair and equitable society, using artificial intelligence and other forms of technology to benefit humanity.